 Social media is prevalent in so many things that we interact with every day yet often remains under the radar when we are creating an online image for business.
 A professional headshot on your social media accounts can mean the difference between it being a boon or a bust.

-Whether you are the CEO of your own company or starting out at the bottom rung of the ladder, in this day and age having an online presence is de-facto standard and so should having a professional headshot.
+Whether you are the CEO of your own company or starting out at the bottom rung of the ladder, in this day and age having an online presence is a de-facto standard and so should having a professional headshot.
 LinkedIn jumped on this a few years back and built a social platform solely for that business purpose.
-It is common practice now to find recruiters and hiring managers scouring LinkedIn to find suitable staff to fill business requirements and it’s a tough job.
+It is common practice now to find recruiters and hiring managers scouring LinkedIn to find suitable staff to fill business requirements and it's a tough job.
 But LinkedIn is not the only resource.
-Facebook, Twitter, Pinterest, Skype etc, there’s just so many out there.
+Facebook, Twitter, Pinterest, Skype etc, there are just so many out there.
 Take them seriously!

 The Ladders, a comprehensive career resource ran a study just last year and tracked 30 professional recruiters over a 10 week period.
-This study, an eye tracking study not only determined that on average, reviewing an individual candidate’s resume took no more than 6 seconds.
+This study, an eye-tracking study not only determined that on average, reviewing an individual candidate's resume took no more than 6 seconds.
 In those six seconds, 80% of their time was spent reviewing the following.

 That's a total of 6 points that are checked within 80% of the 6 seconds review time.
 That's 0.8 seconds per point.
 It's hardly a glance.
 What took the remaining 20% of the review time?
 It went to the profile picture!
 The profile picture took a total of 1.14 seconds of the recruiter's review time.
 More than any other part of the resume.
 That might not seem like much but it trumps education!
 1.14 seconds is ample time for thin slicing to occur.
 And thin-slicing can be the boon or bust I mentioned.